jancarloviray/blog/_posts/2017-02-03-go-and-mysql-postgres.md

 Import `database/sql` and a driver for the database.
 Don't use drivers directly - only refer to types defined in package if possible.
 This is to avoid dependency so you can easily change the driver or database later.

-The underscore in the import `_` means we are just running the `Init` function of the package.
-No exported package names are visible.
-Internally, the driver registers itself as being available to the `database/sql` package.
+The underscore in the import `_` means we are just running the `init()` function of the package.
+No exported package will be visible.
+Internally, the driver [registers](https://golang.org/pkg/database/sql/#Register) itself as being available to the `database/sql` package.

 ```go
 import (